-The U.S. Bureau of Labor Statistics (BLS) provides a few career opportunities to consider:
+The U.S. Bureau of Labor Statistics (BLS) provides data on a few career opportunities to consider:

-Operations research analysts use advanced mathematical and analytical methods of predictive analytics to help solve complex issues.
-The job outlook for 2018 – 2028 is for 26% growth, much faster than average, with a median yearly income of $83,390 (May 2018).
+Operations research analysts use advanced mathematical and analytical methods to help solve complex issues and inform data-driven decision-making.
+The job outlook for 2021 to 2031 is 23% growth, much faster than average, with a median 2021 yearly income of $82,360.

-Mathematicians and statisticians analyze data and apply predictive analytics techniques to help solve problems.
-Many work in the federal government as well as private science and engineering research companies.
-The job outlook for 2018 – 2028 is 30% growth, several times faster than average.
-The median yearly income is $88,190 (May 2018).
+Mathematicians and statisticians analyze data and apply analytics techniques to help solve problems.
+Many of these professionals work in the federal government or private science and engineering research companies.
+The job outlook for statisticians is projected at 31% growth from 2021 to 2031, putting this occupational area on BLS’ Fastest Growing Occupations list.
+The median yearly income was $96,280 in 2021.

-Market research analysts study market forces and conditions, applying descriptive statistics to examine the potential sales of a product or service.
-The job outlook for 2018 – 2028 is 20% growth, much faster than average.
-The median yearly income is $63,120 (May 2018).
+Market research analysts study market forces and conditions, using analytics to examine and predict the potential sales of a product or service.
+The job outlook for 2021 to 2031 is 19% growth, much faster than average.
+The 2021 median yearly income for this profession was $63,920.

-Economists use descriptive statistics as well as predictive and prescriptive analytics to research trends and evaluate economic issues for resources, goods and services.
-The job outlook for 2018 – 2028 is 8% growth, faster than average.
-The median yearly income is $104,340 (May 2018).
+Economists use descriptive statistics as well as predictive and prescriptive analytics to research trends and “evaluate economic issues for resources, goods and services.”
+BLS projects 6% growth for economists between 2021 and 2031.
+The median yearly income for economists in 2021 was $105,630.

-Data architects design, create, deploy and manage an organization’s data architecture.
+Database Administrators and Architects design, create, deploy and manage an organization’s data architecture and systems.
 They define how data will be stored, consumed, integrated and managed by different stakeholders.
-The average total annual compensation is $120,580, as of October 2019.
+BLS reports that the median salary for these professionals was $101,000 in 2021.

-Business intelligence analysts use data to determine market and business trends for companies to increase profits and efficiency.
+Business Intelligence Analysts use data to determine market and business trends for companies to increase profits and efficiency.
 They gather data through data mining, competitor data and industry trends to develop a picture of a company’s standing in the marketplace and industry.
-The average salary for this role is $91,438 per year, as of October 2019.
+They also incorporate deep analysis of an organization’s internal data to gain insight into optimization strategies.
+According to Indeed, the average salary for this role is $82,559 per year, as of February 2023.

-Learn more about TAMU-CC’s online MBA program with a Concentration in Data Analytics.
+Learn more about TAMU-CC’s online MBA with a Concentration in Business Analytics program.